Comparison · NinjaTrader 8

 - Why would I add Meridian if NinjaTrader already includes risk controls?

-- Native NinjaTrader controls watch one number: cumulative P&L. Meridian watches seven behavioral signals — entry pace, stop modifications, sizing relative to your declared rule, re-entry timing, rule violations, position overstay, rushed exits — and a composite PSI score.
-By the time a P&L threshold could engage, Meridian has already had several opportunities to intervene.
+- Native NinjaTrader controls watch one number: cumulative P&L. Meridian watches that same P&L floor — you can set daily-loss, drawdown and loss-streak limits — and also watches seven behavioral signals: entry pace, stop modifications, sizing relative to your declared rule, re-entry timing, rule violations, position overstay, hold bias, plus a composite PSI score.
+So you keep the native-style hard limit and gain earlier intervention: by the time a P&L threshold could engage, Meridian has already had several opportunities to act.

 - Can Meridian Guard act like a daily loss limit?

 - Yes.
-Guard's Session P&L Below trigger ends the session at any P&L level you configure, with a forced broker disconnect at Level 5 if you choose.
+Guard fires on six trigger types — PSI Below, Consecutive Losses, Session P&L Below, Session Minutes Over, Unrealized P&L Below, and Single Trade Loss — so the financial floor is just one of them.
+Guard's Session P&L Below trigger ends the session at any P&L level you configure, with a forced broker disconnect at the strictest response level if you choose.
 Most traders set this trigger above any native limit so the session ends on behavioral terms.

 - How is Meridian's threshold model different?

 - Native controls compare each order against a fixed dollar amount you set once.
 Meridian compares your live behavior — entry pace, sizing, stop discipline, hold time — against a baseline built from your own session history.
-The threshold adapts to who you actually are as a trader, not to a generic average.
+The threshold adapts to who you actually are as a trader.

 About Meridian